lamngockhuong/dev/_posts/2022-08-30-install-uninstall-aws-cli.md

 ---
-title: Installing or updating the latest version of the AWS CLI
+title: Installing, uninstalling or updating the latest version of the AWS CLI
 author: lamngockhuong
 date: 2022-08-30 17:45:00 +0700
 categories: [AWS]